solarisDigitalAssets/docs/docs/Custody_API_Guide.md

    they MUST install an Authy app on their (mobile) device and bind it to the same phone number they have provided during the KYC process.

-This Approval Method is automatically activated as soon as the customer successfully registers at Authy, installs and configures the Authy app on their (mobile) device.
+This ApprovalMethod is automatically activated as soon as the customer successfully registers at Authy, installs and configures the Authy app on their (mobile) device.

 Example: